physimals/asl-docs/oxasl.rst

   the tool). ``oxford_asl`` now inlcudes a pipeline where it intially analyses the data having done averaging over the repeats, followed by a subsequent analysis with all the data - to achieve both good robustness and accuracy.
-If your data has already had the repeates avareged, it is still perfectly reasonable to do analysis with ``oxford_asl``, if you have very few measurements in the data pass to ``oxford_asl`` you might want to use the special 'noise prior' option.
+If your data has already had the repeats averaged, it is still perfectly reasonable to do analysis with ``oxford_asl``, if you have very few measurements in the data to pass to ``oxford_asl`` you might want to use the special 'noise prior' option, since this sets information needed for spatial regularisation.
 - *Avanced analyses*: Partial volume correction, or analysis of the data into separate epochs, are avaialbe as advanecd supplementary analyses in ``oxford_asl``.
 If you choose these options ``oxford_asl`` will *always* run a conventional analysis first, this is used to intialise the subsequent analyses.
-THis also means that you can get both ceonventional and advanced results in a single run of ``oxford_asl``.
+This also means that you can get both conventional and advanced results in a single run of ``oxford_asl``.